-Medication Administration At School
+Medication Administration at School

-- Sunscreen and Hand Lotion Teachers may apply sunscreen or hand lotion with written permission from parents including the specific type of sunscreen or hand lotion being used.
-Sunscreen and hand lotion is to be provided by parents. - If your child needs to take prescription medication at school, a PERMISSION TO ADMINISTER MEDICATION AT SCHOOL form must be completed and signed by the physician and parent must be provided to your student's school.
+- Sunscreen and Hand Lotion, Diaper Creams Teachers may apply sunscreen, diaper cream and hand lotion with written permission from parents including the specific type to be used.
+Sunscreen, diaper cream and hand lotion is to be provided by parents. - If your child needs to take prescription medication at school, a PERMISSION TO ADMINISTER MEDICATION AT SCHOOL form must be completed and signed by the physician and parent must be provided to your student's school.
 This also applies to lotions, mouthwashes and homeopathic treatments.
-This form expires after 1 year; therefore, it needs to be renewed each school year if your student will continue to need medication at school. - Procedures for administering medications by school personnel: - o If, under exceptional circumstances, a student is required to take medication during school hours and the parent cannot be present to administer the medication, the school nurse, health aide/tech, or other staff who are trained and delegated by the district nurse may give medications.
-Staff will administer medications in compliance with school policies/regulations and written permission of the physician and the parent or guardian. - Written instructions from the student's physician should be on file at the school.
-The Permission for Medication Administration Form may be found on the district's website under Health Department - O All medication must be brought to school by parent or guardian in the original pharmacy labeled container.
-Over the counter medications must also be in the original container.
-When a parent brings in a prescription medication to school, the medication will be counted with the parent and school staff members when it is taken by a parent from the health office. - Students who require an inhaler at school must have an asthma care plan signed and dated by a physician on file in the health office.
-Only middle and high school students may self-carry inhalers if self-management paperwork is provided. - Students who require an epi-pen at school must have a severe allergy care plan signed and dated by a physician on file in the health office.
-Only middle and high school students may self-carry epi-pens if self-management paperwork is provided. - For more information, please visit the district website.
+This form expires after 1 year; therefore, it needs to be renewed each school year if your student will continue to need medication at school. - Procedures for administering medications by school personnel: - If, under exceptional circumstances, a student is required to take medication during school hours and the parent cannot be present to administer the medication, the school nurse, health aide/tech, or other staff who are trained and delegated by the district nurse may give medications.
+Staff will administer medications in compliance with school policies/regulations and written permission of the physician and the parent or guardian.

+- Written instructions from the student's physician should be on file at the school.
+The Permission for Medication Administration Form may be found on the district's website under Health Department - All medication must be brought to school by parent or guardian in the original pharmacy labeled container.
+Over the counter medications must also be in the original container. - Students who require an inhaler at school must have an asthma care plan signed and dated by a physician on file with the director. - Students who require an epi-pen at school must have a severe allergy care plan signed and dated by a physician on file. - For more information, please visit the district website.
 Under Departments, select Health then scroll all the way down and select Students with Healthcare Needs.

-Medical Treatment - Should an emergency arise, it is understood that a reasonable effort will be made, time and conditions permitting, to locate you and your designated emergency contact(s)

-before any action will be taken.
+Medical Treatment - Should an emergency arise, it is understood that a reasonable effort will be made, time and conditions permitting, to locate you and your designated emergency contact(s) before any action will be taken.
 If, however, it is not possible to locate you or your designated emergency contact(s), then officials of Elizabeth School District will contact directly or indirectly the persons named on the Emergency Information form, to seek emergency medical and surgical treatment in a medical facility by a physician or other licensed health care provider should your child's condition require it in your absence.
 Further, in the event of an emergency, officials of Elizabeth School District may render treatment for the health and safety of your child.